 Private lessons are a great way to work through your music and technique as each lesson is focused on you.
 If you would like to play a solo or other work in recital, these lessons will help prepare you.
 If you are a group student and have missed class, a private lesson can keep you up to date.
-Also, if our group class schedule is impossible for you to attend, private lessons can keep you on track with your studies until the next session begins (usually a lesson weekly or every other week will keep you moving forward so you may re-enter class at the next level.)
+Also, if our group class schedule is impossible for you to attend, private lessons can keep you on track with your group class until the next session begins (usually a lesson weekly or every other week will keep you moving forward so you may enter at the next level.)

 Over the years, I've been delighted to help people make violin and viola playing a part of their lives.
-I've been teaching for over 30 years in Seattle, and Olympia, Washington, Eugene, Oregon, New York City, and Windham, Maine.
+I've been teaching for over 30 years in Seattle, and Olympia, Washington, Eugene, Oregon, New York City, Portland, and Windham, Maine.
 While in Eugene I taught for the 4J School District as an orchestra director, and conducted sectionals, and auditions, for the Eugene Youth Symphony.
 I've taught at the Suzuki Institute of Seattle, Tacoma Youth Symphony Music Camp, and been director of the Thalia Olympic Music Camp, and Seabeck Music Camp.

 I have built a school that offers music education for not only children, but also for adults.
 This school has various programs for all stages in one's musical development, and it is such a school that says: "It is never too late to start.
 It is never too late to experience, and express through music."